One Of The Youngest 9/11 Responders Says Attacks Showed ‘Best And Worst In Humanity’

-Today marks 19 years since the September 11 attacks, which saw almost 3,000 people in the United States lose their lives.
+It’s been 20 years since the September 11 attacks, which saw almost 3,000 people in the United States lose their lives.

 With hijacked planes targeting New York City, Washington, D.C. and Pennsylvania, the impact was widespread and felt by every member of the nation and beyond.
 Kyle Bass, a Homeland Security and Emergency Management Consultant from Long Island, was just 12 years old at the time, but he told UNILAD his heart was ‘broken’ when he heard what had happened.

 Like many young people, Kyle was at school when the news of the attacks broke.
-He saw footage of planes hitting the twin towers on a TV in his classroom, and asked to be excused so he could try to compose himself.
+He saw footage of planes hitting the Twin Towers on a TV in his classroom, and asked to be excused so he could try to compose himself.
 Kyle was one of thousands for who the attack hit closer to home, because his brother had a meeting scheduled in one of the towers at the time they collapsed.

 Whether down to a stroke of luck, a higher power or pure coincidence, Kyle’s brother was late to his meeting, and ultimately his lack of punctuality saved his life.
 The family were still in the thick of the incident, though, as in the aftermath Kyle’s mother, Lesllie, was put to work at ground zero.